-The purpose of this technical assistance paper is to provide a description of the procedures used to determine school grades for the 2009 school year.
-In 2009, the school grades include four measures of student achievement and four measures of student learning gains, the same eight components that were in place the previous year.
-Florida's School Accountability System is being implemented as envisioned by the A+ Plan, passed by the 1999 Florida Legislature.
-Florida is one of the few states that can track student demographic information from year to year and is the first to track annual student learning gains based on the state's academic standards.
+The purpose of this technical assistance paper is to provide a description of the procedures used to determine school grades for the 2010 school year.
+In 2010, all schools' grades include four measures of student achievement and four measures of student learning gains (the same eight components that were in place the previous year) plus several new, non-FCAT-based components for high schools.
+Florida's current school accountability system originated with state legislation passed in 1999 (the "A+ Plan") and has been revised periodically to reflect increased standards and expectations for student performance.
+Florida is the first state to track annual student learning gains based on the state's academic standards.

-School grades have been issued since 1999 with the Florida Comprehensive Assessment Test (FCAT) being the primary criterion in calculating school grades.
-In 2002, significant improvements were made in how school grades were calculated to fully implement the intent of the A+ Plan.
+School grades have been issued since 1999, with the Florida Comprehensive Assessment Test (FCAT) being the primary instrument in calculating school grades.
+In 2002, significant improvements were made in how school grades were calculated to fully implement the intent of Florida's original plan.
 The most noteworthy improvement was the inclusion of student learning gains.
 Additionally, a measure was added to determine whether the lowest performing students are making annual improvements in specified subjects.
 Florida's accountability system allows the improvement of individual students to be tracked from one year to the next based on FCAT developmental scores in reading and mathematics in grades 3 through 10.
+In 2010, Florida's school grading system was further revised to include several additional measures for high schools, including the four-year graduation rate, the graduation rate for at-risk students, participation and performance in accelerated curricula, and postsecondary readiness, as well as a component for measuring annual growth or decline in these measures.

 This paper contains two sections: the Overview (Section I) and the Process for Calculating School Grades (Section II).
 These sections describe a series of procedures for determining a school's final grade and are intended for knowledgeable audiences who are interested in the details of determining the school grades.
-A more general and concise description of the school grading system is found on the school grading "guide sheet" (School Accountability Guide Sheet and Example Report), which can be accessed online at the applicable link at the bottom of the Florida School Grades Web site (http://schoolgrades.fldoe.org/).
+A more general and concise description of the school grading system is found on the school grading "guide sheet" (see Appendix A, p.
+25) which can be accessed online at the applicable link at the bottom of the Florida School Grades Web site (http://schoolgrades.fldoe.org/).